Things to do in Brest, Belarus: A travel guide to the Hero City

 Walking towards the War Complex Memorial.

 So, in this section of the travel guide, I’ll cover the best things to do in Brest.
-Apparently, when we talk about this famous Soviet city, we should separate these things into two sections.
+Apparently, when discussing this famous Soviet city, we should separate these topics into two sections.
 The first is about the Hero Fortress, and the second includes everything else.

 So, here’s what you should see when visiting Brest.